-The BCFE bit in the SIM break flag control register (SBFCR) enables software to clear status bits during the break state.
+The system integration module (SIM) controls whether or not module status bits can be cleared during the break state.
+The BCFE bit in the break flag control register (BFCR) enables software to clear status bits during the break state.

 21.3.2 CPU During Break Interrupts